 Basic Considerations For Window Replacement in Buffalo, NY

 Before you purchase your new windows, there are a few decisions you must make.
 The first is to determine if you are replacing your existing windows without any modifications to the opening, which will require a building permit.
 You will also need to decide on the new window’s aesthetic design and operational functions.

 One of the most popular window styles is referred to as a double or single hung window where one or both of the window sashes open and close in a vertical movement.
 Horizontal sliding windows are also an option and available in both fixed and dual sliding functions.
 Casement windows provide the most ventilation as the entire windowpane opens outwards by turning a crank.

 In addition, it is beneficial to choose a window suited for the climate of Buffalo, which experiences mild summers and harsh winters.
-Property owners wishing to increase energy efficiency and reduce their heating bills during the winter should consider purchasing double or triple paned, high-performance, energy efficient windows.
+Property owners wishing to increase energy efficiency and reduce their heating bills during the winter should consider purchasing double paned windows or a triple pane window, high-performance, energy efficient windows.